united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 **Goal:**
-In order to gain detailed insight in the production process and into the produced products we needed a system of features to acquire and access information gained by scanners, sensors etc. This allows enables better quality assurance and enables production improvement.
+In order to gain detailed insight in the production process and into the produced products we needed a system of features to acquire and access information gained by scanners, sensors etc. This allows better quality assurance and enables production improvement.

 **Solution:**
 We send MQTT messages containing a timestamp with a single value like a scanned ID, a measured value etc. from our edge devices to the MQTT broker and contextualize them with microservices.
 The gained data is pushed into a database by the `MQTT-to-postgres` microservice.
-After that `factoryinsight` provides an interface for formatted data for maximal usability of BI-Tools like tableau.
+After that `factoryinsight` provides an interface for formatted data providing maximal usability of BI-Tools like tableau.
 The data is made available to a Tableau-server via a MySQL Database.

 ## Overall Concept